masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 It is not relevant for a login or authentication system, because the verifier checks the time span between token creation and current time.
 If this time span is to big, one would validate the token creation as false and therefore stop the verification process.

-To solve this issue, a trustworthy entity or the verifier itself would need to additionally sign the token created by a claimant or create and sign the timestamp itself.
+To solve this issue, a trustworthy entity or the verifier itself would need to additionally sign the token created by an attested account or create and sign the timestamp itself.
 This signature would then fix the timestamp and a change would break the signature and lead to an error in the verification process.

 ### Entity Ranking